ibm-cloud-docs/power-iaas/faq.md

 * SLES 15 SP2 for SAP HANA (SLES15-SP2-SAP)
 * SLES 15 SP2 for SAP NetWeaver (SLES15-SP2-SAP-NETWEAVER)

-[^3]: Install [insserv package](/docs/sap?topic=sap-power-vs-set-up-power-instances#power-vs-addtl-sw-sles-sap) as a prerequisite.
+[^footnote1]: Install [insserv package](/docs/sap?topic=sap-power-vs-set-up-power-instances#power-vs-addtl-sw-sles-sap) as a prerequisite.
-[^4]: Install [insserv package](/docs/sap?topic=sap-power-vs-set-up-power-instances#power-vs-addtl-sw-sles-sap) as a prerequisite.
+[^footnote2]: Install [insserv package](/docs/sap?topic=sap-power-vs-set-up-power-instances#power-vs-addtl-sw-sles-sap) as a prerequisite.

 The S1022 systems support RHEL 8.4 (and later) and SLES 15 SP3 (and later) versions.
 [JIRA-PPC-4873 update start]{: tag-teal} The RHEL 9.2 stock images can be deployed on the systems that has core-to-vCPU ratio set to 1:10 or greater.
 [JIRA-PPC-4873 update end]{: tag-teal}
 {: note}

-If you opt for a Linux subscription directly from Red Hat or SUSE, you will need to bring your own image.

-{{site.data.keyword.powerSys_notm}} supports custom images for following Linux distributions:
+If you opt for a Linux subscription directly from Red Hat or SUSE, you will need to bring your own image. {{site.data.keyword.powerSys_notm}} on cloud supports custom images for the following Linux distributions:

 General purpose:
 * SLES 12 SP4 or later and SLES 15 SP1 or later